SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 };
 ```

-This configuration specifies that SSR should be disabled for requests with URLs containing `checkout`, `my-account`, or `cx-preview`, as well as for requests containing the query parameter `asm`.
+This configuration specifies that SSR is disabled for requests with URLs containing `checkout`, `my-account`, or `cx-preview`, as well as for requests containing the query parameter `asm`.
 When Spartacus receives requests matching these criteria, SSR is bypassed and CSR is used instead.

 **Note:** The `cx-preview` URL is used for disabling SSR in SmartEdit.